Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Application to COVID-19

 \section{Application to COVID-19}

-In this section, we leverage the proposed model to analyze the COVID-19 virus spread among the eight largest metropolitan areas in the United States (US).
-In particular, the impacts of weather and government interventions on the virus transmissibility will be explored, and the forecast of daily infected cases based on these factors will be provided.
+In this section, we use the proposed model to analyze the COVID-19 virus spread among the eight largest metropolitan areas in the United States (US).
+In particular, we use the model to estimate the impacts of weather and government interventions (and their interactions) on virus transmissibility, to forecast daily infected cases based on these factors, and to estimate the fraction of cases reported.

 The data source is briefly introduced here.
-The daily COVID-19 cases are obtained at the US county level from the data repository provided by New York Times \citep{smith2020coronavirus}.
+The daily COVID-19 cases are obtained at the US county level from the data repository provided by New York Times \citep{smith2020coronavirus}, starting from January 25, 2020 to November 25, 2020.
 The population sizes are obtained from the census bureau website, which also can be found in \cite{yu2020impact}.
 The historical weather data and the weather forecast are collected from the Weather Underground \citep{wg2020}, which include the daily average temperature, humidity, wind speed, pressure, and precipitation.
-The information of government interventions is obtained from New York Times \citep{jasmine2020coronavirus} and local media, where we categorize the interventions into five levels: (1) no intervention; (2) all businesses are open with mask required and some capacity limitations ; (3) all industries resume operations but some indoor services, such as bars and restaurants, remain closed; (4) Industries resume operations with severe restrictions and capacity limitations; (5) all non-essential businesses are closed.
-Scatterplots for every pair of factors are demonstrated in Figure \ref{fig:pairsplot}, where it appears to have no obvious relationship between any pair of the factors.
+The information of government interventions is obtained from New York Times \citep{jasmine2020coronavirus} and local media, where we categorize the interventions into five levels: (0) no intervention; (1) all businesses are open with mask required and some capacity limitations ; (2) all industries resume operations but some indoor services, such as bars and restaurants, remain closed; (3) Industries resume operations with severe restrictions and capacity limitations; (4) all non-essential businesses are closed.
+Scatterplots for every pair of factors are demonstrated in Figure \ref{fig:pairsplot}, which appears to have no obvious relationship between any pair of the factors.